akanadocs/docs-test/ag/security_config/AddIdentitySystem/claims_based.md

 * *You can define multiple claims in a single configuration.*

 1. Go to **Configure > Security > Identity Systems**.
-The *Identity Systems Summary* Screen is displayed.
+The *Identity Systems Summary* screen displays.
 2. Click **Add Identity System**.
-The *Add Identity System Wizard* is launched, displaying the *Identity System Domain Details* Screen.
+The *Add Identity System Wizard* launches and displays the *Identity System Domain Details* screen.
 3. Under *Select Identity System*, use the *Identity System Type* **drop-down list box** to select **Claims-based**.
 4. Enter the Domain Details (Name & Description) associated with the Claims-based Identity System Type selected in step 3.
 5. Click **Next**.
-You are taken to the *Claim Configuration* Screen.
+You are taken to the *Claim Configuration* screen.
 6. Enter *Issuer Details*:
   * **Issuer Name** - A URI that uniquely represents a claim issuer.
 If the claim token is SAML, the issuer identifier must match the issuer URL in the SAML token.
   * **Issuer Certificate** - an X509 Certificate of the issuer.
 It is used by Policy Manager to verify the signature of the claim token at runtime.
   * Click **Choose File** to upload your certificate.
 7. Enter *XPath and Namespace Configuration Details*.
   *  **Identity XPath** - An XPath string function that will be evaluated against the claim token during runtime.
 The result of the evaluation will be used as the identifier of the requester and saved as part of the usage data.
   *  **Namespace Prefixes** - User-configured and used to both simplify the specification of XPath expressions ad as the context to evaluate all XPath expressions in the claim configuration.
   *  Click **Add Namespace** to add multiple Namespace entries.
 8. Add **Claim Configuration Details** to specify the configuration of multiple claims issued by the same authority.